astone282/draft-stone-pce-update-open/draft-stone-pce-update-open.md

   RFC8664:
   RFC8408:
   RFC8231:
+  RFC8281:
+  I-D.ietf-pce-controlled-id-space:
+  I-D.ietf-pce-state-sync:

 --- abstract

-This document describes extensions to Path Computation Element Protocol (PCEP) to permit a PCEP Speaker to update information previously exchanged during PCEP session establishment.
+This document describes extensions to the Path Computation Element (PCE) Communication Protocol (PCEP) to permit a PCEP Speaker to update information previously exchanged during PCEP session establishment via the Open message.

 --- middle

 # Introduction

-The Path Computation Element Communication Protocol (PCEP) [RFC5440] provides mechanisms for Path Computation Elements (PCEs) to perform path computations in response to requests from Path Computation Clients (PCCs).
+The Path Computation Element (PCE) Communication Protocol (PCEP) {{RFC5440}} provides mechanisms for PCEs to perform path computations in response to requests from Path Computation Clients (PCCs).

-[RFC5440] outlines the message exchange procedures that PCEP Speakers must follow upon initial connection to establish a PCEP Peer relationship.
+{{RFC5440}} outlines the message exchange procedures that PCEP Speakers must follow upon initial connection to establish a PCEP Session.
 This procedure includes sending an Open Message containing an OPEN Object, which conveys various session characteristics such as protocol timers.
-The OPEN Object can be extended with TLVs to convey additional session characteristics, such as PCE capabilities (e.g., [RFC8408]) or specific values and ranges (e.g., [RFC8664] and [draft-ietf-pce-controlled-id-space]).
+The OPEN Object can be extended with TLVs to convey additional session characteristics, such as PCE capabilities (e.g., {{RFC8408}}) or specific values and ranges (e.g., {{RFC8664}} and {{I-D.ietf-pce-controlled-id-space}}).
 This information is exchanged only once per session and cannot be dynamically modified without tearing down and re-establishing the PCEP session, which can be operationally disruptive.

-Additionally, [RFC5440] describes a Notification Message (PCNtf) containing a NOTIFICATION Object, which a PCEP Speaker may use to notify the other speaker of an event.
+Additionally, {{RFC5440}} specify a Notification Message (PCNtf) containing a NOTIFICATION Object, which a PCEP Speaker may use to notify the other speaker of an event.

-This document proposes a generic mechanism that allows a PCEP Speaker(PCC or PCE) to update previously exchanged Open Message information using a PCNtf Message, known as an Open Refresh.
+This document proposes a generic mechanism allowing a PCEP Speaker (PCC or PCE) to update previously exchanged Open Message information using a PCNtf Message with a new notification called "Open Refresh".
 This approach mitigates the need to terminate the session to modify any exchanged information.

-Note that [draft-ietf-pce-state-sync] also proposes using PCNtf Message to relay PcOpen Messages between PCEs about each PCE's connected peers.
-It is anticipated that [draft-ietf-pce-state-sync] will be defined in parallel, with unique object definitions, as the semantics of a PCEP Speaker exchanging its own information differ from exchanging information related to a connected peer.
+Note that {{I-D.ietf-pce-controlled-id-space}} also proposes using PCNtf Message to relay Open Messages between PCEs about each PCE's connected peers.
+It is anticipated that {{I-D.ietf-pce-state-sync}} will use a similar notification mechanism with a unique notification type, as the semantics of a PCEP Speaker exchanging its information differ from exchanging information related to a connected state-sync PCEs.

 This document describes a generic extension and mechanism to update Open Object content but future documents MAY describe further semantics on a per TLV basis.